topstock/node-api4-project/README.md

 - Research how to avoid storing passwords as is in your array database.
 - Research how to grant access to `GET /api/users` only those clients that are registered and logged in.
 - Create a front-end piece inside the project containing a register/login form and the means to display users.

+// adding heroku as a remote: Heroku Deploying with Git

+start heroku-cli // $ heroku login
+add the remote // $ heroku git:remote -a topstock-fillup-first-app

+// from now on I can push to that remote to deploy!
+ $ git push heroku main

+// check the logs for why it is crashing (like nodemon logs)
+ $ heroku logs -a topstock-fillup-first-app --tail

+## When building a react app within a heroku deployed api
+npx create-react-app client (the app will be nested in a client subfolder)

+in package.json add in scripts ... "heroku-postbuild": "cd client && npm i && npm run build" heroku finds it and runs these operations

+// in index.js

+3|const path = require('path') //this is of node itself
+4|server.use(express.static(path.join(__dirname, 'client/build')))

+so when the build subfolder //which is in .gitignore.

+Add the endpoint for the anything that doesn't come from the database, like a react app
+|server.get('*', (req,res) => {
+|..res.sendFile(path.join(__dirname, 'client/build', index.html))
+|})

+add a script "heroku